QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Step 4: Choose an Image

 ...and choose Bloqade as an image.
 This will put the AMI on the instance which has Bloqade and all its dependencies ready to go.
-Take a look at the [Bloqade AMIs](#bloqade-amis) section of this page for more information on available images.

-To find the Bloqade image you can search for it by typing in "Bloqade" or one of the AMI IDs in the prior section in the search bar:
+To find the Bloqade image you can search for it by typing in "Bloqade" in the search bar:

 ![Step 4.1](assets/Bloqade_EC2/Step4.1.png)